-The Board provides strategic direction and approves policies and frameworks to ensure that all sustainability-related economic, financial, social, environmental and ethical issues are addressed.
-The Board has established Board committees to assist in discharging its duties as set out in the approved committee mandates and terms of references.
+The Board provides strategic direction and approves policies and frameworks to ensure that economic, financial, social, environmental and ethical issues are addressed.
+The Board has established committees to assist in discharging its duties as set out in the approved committee mandates and terms of references.

 With the Board's strategic direction, the Group seeks to protect, enhance and invest in the wellbeing of the economy, society and the environment.
 The social & ethics committee ensures that the Group formulates collaborative responses to sustainability challenges.
+The remuneration & human resources committee ensures fair and responsible remuneration and reward practices aligned to performance and the Group's Values.